 Are you thinking about booking our venues?
 Talk to Laurie-Anne!

-Simon is an IT Team Lead.
-He supports the Manly Sea Eagles.
-Simon has been a Director for 6 years and enjoys his role as Director.
-He enjoys a cold one when watching FOX Sports at the club.
-He is an occasional lawn bowler, but loves the social aspects at the club.
-As one of the younger Directors he has introduced more modern elements such as Spotify, and created playlists that helps with the atmosphere based on the clientele in the club at the time.
+Simon is a Team Lead in IT for one of Australia leading Health Insurers.
+Simon has been a Director of the club since 2015 and is well versed in his role as Director.
+He enjoys the occasional game of lawn bowls, but loves the social aspects of the club and welcomes all members and visitors.
+As one of the younger Directors he has introduced more modern elements such as WiFi, Spotify and created playlists that helps with the atmosphere based on the clientele in the club at the time.

 Do you want to provide feedback about your experiences?
 Talk to Simon…he’s always ready to listen.